cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 # INTRO

-In this article I will demonstrate how simple it can be to spot code evolution between 2 versions of the same malware using dynamic analysis and Reflexionsn Sandbox.
+In this article I will demonstrate how simple it can be to spot code evolution between 2 versions of the same malware using dynamic analysis and Reflexions Sandbox.
 The 2 samples analysed here are from the BruteRatel Malware.

 Sold for 3000$ their authors claim that 'each release includes new evasion methods tested with more than 10 EDR software solutions', and their code is indeed packed with various countermesures that I partially described in a previous [post](https://cedricg-mirror.github.io/2025/02/04/BazaarLoader.html)